 “I was 38 when I realized I was in the arena, I was face down in the dust — in fact, I wasn’t even on the arena floor, I was on the pit that I had dug myself,” she said in her TEDx Talk that came out this November.

-She endured months of therapy (“two hours a day, four days a week”) that ended up costing several thousand and didn’t make her feelings go away — instead, it made Thurston feel suicidal and like a”failure” afterwards.
+She endured months of therapy (“two hours a day, four days a week”) that ended up costing several thousands and didn’t make her feelings go away — instead, it made Thurston feel suicidal and like a”failure” afterwards.
 Eventually, with the help of a few friends and her hobbies, Thurston found enough strength to file for divorce and come out to her kids.

 Now, she lives in Arizona and happily takes her girlfriend on fly fishing trips while leading retreats when she’s not fighting to bring an end to the exploitative practice of conversion therapy.
 “I didn’t need to pray the gay away.
 Being gay had bought me more happiness than I’ve ever known,” she told her TEDx audience.